Medically reviewed by Drugs.com. Last updated on Apr 7, 2021.

 Experts suspect that some people may have a genetic predisposition to the disease.
 It's also possible that the disease is caused by an autoimmune response in which the body's immune system mistakenly attacks healthy tissue.

 Cigarette smoking greatly increases your risk of Buerger's disease.
 But Buerger's disease can occur in people who use any form of tobacco, including cigars and chewing tobacco.

 People who smoke hand-rolled cigarettes using raw tobacco and those who smoke more than a pack and half of cigarettes a day may have the greatest risk of Buerger's disease.
 The rates of Buerger's disease are highest in areas of the Mediterranean, Middle East and Asia where heavy smoking is most common.

 Chronic gum disease

-Long-term infection of the gums also is linked to the development of Buerger's disease, though the reason for this connection isn't yet clear.
+Long-term infection of the gums has been linked to the development of Buerger's disease, though the reason for this connection isn't yet clear.

 Buerger's disease is far more common in males than in females.
 However, this difference may be linked to higher rates of smoking in men.

 The disease often first appears in people less than 45 years old.

 If Buerger's disease worsens, blood flow to your arms and legs decreases.
 This is due to blockages that make it hard for blood to reach the tips of your fingers and toes.
 Tissues that don't receive blood don't get the oxygen and nutrients they need to survive.